q-Stability conditions on Calabi-Yau-X categories: -Stability conditions on -categories

 Under the topology induced by the distance $d$ on $\Stab\D$, Bridgeland \cite{B1} showed the following crucial theorem. \begin{theorem}[\cite{B1}, Theorem 1.2] The projection map of taking central charges

 is a local homeomorphism of topological spaces.
 In particular, $\mathcal{Z}$ induces a complex structure on $\Stab\D$. \end{theorem}

-Here we consider the case that the Grothendieck group $K(\D)$ is of finite rank over $\ZZ$.
-However in \cite{B1}, he also deals with the case that $K(\D)$ is of infinite rank.
+Here we consider the case when the Grothendieck group $K(\D)$ is of finite rank over $\ZZ$.
+However in \cite{B1}, he also deals with the case when $K(\D)$ is of infinite rank.
 In that case, one should consider the set of all {\it locally-finite} stability conditions $\Stab\D$.

 \begin{definition}\cite[Definition 5.7]{B1} A slicing $\sli$ of a triangulated category $\D$ is locally-finite if there exists a real number $\epsilon>0$ such that for all $\phi\in\RR$ the quasi-abelian category $\sli(\phi-\epsilon,\phi+\epsilon)$ is of finite length.
 A stability condition is locally-finite if the corresponding slicing is. \end{definition}